CHARACTER DESCRIPTIONS of

 SECONDARY COMIC TRAIT: Old man.
 Jokes about prostate troubles, broken hips, and 'back in my day we wore an onion on our belt' will abound.

 Ranks with Harlequin among the most popular characters of the commedia.
 He particularly took off in English-speaking countries after the character was revamped during the late seventeenth century to be more innocent and romantic.
 An indication of his popularity comes in the works of Wodehouse, who declares that for costume parties, every well-bred Englishman dresses as Pierrot.
-This costume consists of a white, baggy jumpsuit, or else loose pants and a button-down shirt, sometimes with overly-long sleeves.
+This costume consists of a white, baggy jumpsuit, or else loose trousers and a button-down shirt, sometimes with overly-long sleeves.
 A ruff or a clown collar around the neck is almost always worn, and the actor leaves the face unmasked and made-up with white powder.
 A skullcap is worn on the head to hide the hair, sometimes topped with another wider-brimmed hat.
 Occasionally he can be found wearing a bonnet or a tall toque.
 A Pierrot-like character can be found in the roles favored by Buster Keaton during his heyday (Bertie in The Saphead, Johnnie in The General, etc.)

 PRIMARY COMIC TRAIT: Originally tended to play pranks and insult other characters for humor; later came to be known for innocence and dreaminess.